Strangest NBA Draft Facts: 1947-2023

-These are the strangest facts from every year of the NBA draft.
+Every year has its own oddities — here are the strangest/weirdest/sometimes-coolest facts from every year of the NBA Draft dating back to 1947.

 1947: Walt Dropo Picks MLB Over NBA, NFL

-Walt Dropo was a three-sport star at the University of Connecticut in football, basketball and baseball.
+Walt Dropo was a three-sport star at the University of Connecticut in football, basketball and baseball and had professional opportunities in each sport.

-He was picked No. 4 overall by the Providence Steamrollers and in the ninth round of the 1946 NFL draft by the Chicago Bears.
-Dropo, smartly, turned his back on football and basketball and played 13 MLB seasons as a first baseman for five teams.
+Dropo was picked No. 4 overall by the Providence Steamrollers in the 1947 NBA Draft and in the ninth round of the 1946 NFL draft by the Chicago Bears.
+Dropo, smartly, turned his back on football and basketball and chose Major League Baseball, where he was AL Rookie of the Year in 1950, which was the same year he led the league in RBIs.

-Wanzer coached at St. John Fisher College in Rochester for 24 years, retiring in 1988.
+After his playing career, Wanzer returned to the East Coast and coached at St. John Fisher College in Rochester for 24 years, retiring in 1988.

 In the history of the NBA, few players have dominated in their first two seasons like No. 2 pick Alex Groza did for the Indianapolis Olympians.
 But that's where it ended.

-After two All-NBA seasons, Groza was banned from the NBA for life for his role in a wide-ranging point scandal when he played for the University of Kentucky, where he won two national titles.
+After two All-NBA seasons, Groza was banned from the NBA for life for his role in a point-shaving scandal when he played for the University of Kentucky, where he won two national titles.

 Alex wasn't the only pro athlete in his family, either.
 His older brother, Lou Groza, was a Hall of Fame offensive lineman and kicker for the Cleveland Browns.